HenSetiawan/e-book-api/README.md

-# Books Loans App with Express and MySql
+# Books Loans App with Express and PostgreSql
 This app was build for learning purpose

 ## Entity Relation Diagram